andreabenini/linux.tips/curl.md

 ```

 ## HTTPS various options (example: insecure mode)
-To force specific curl options, like insecure mode (do not care about untrusted certs) you might edit your `$HOME/.curlrc` file.
+To force specific curl options, like `--insecure` mode (do not care about untrusted certs) you might edit your `$HOME/.curlrc` file.
 for example:
 ```
 insecure